The new Wilson LIC, WAM Strategic Value (ASX:WAR)

 In the prospectus and presentation WAR has mentioned some LICs that other Wilson LICs already own.
 It also cautions not to assume these will be the ones that WAR invests in.
 That makes sense because they may have accumulated them when discounts were different and far more attractive to now.

-Here are some potential targets of WAR.
+Here are some potential targets of WAR based on prior holdings they have disclosed.
 Bear in mind that does not necessarily mean I am bullish on these, I just thought it is an interesting discussion point.
 I would be interested if readers have an opinion on this, and maybe some other suggestions of WAR targets?

 Antipodes Global Investment Company Ltd (ASX:APL) – Double digit discount of late and partial exit near NTA provided late in year via off market buyback.